-Purpose of this document is to report on the business opportunities of EGI in providing Data as a Service (DaaS) - combining access to relevant core datasets, computing and applications, in the Marine and Fishery Data Analysis Sector.
+The purpose of this document is to report on the business opportunities of EGI in providing Data as a Service (DaaS) - combining access to relevant core datasets, computing and applications, in the Marine and Fishery Data Analysis Sector.
 DaaS builds on the concept that the data can be provided on-demand together with the necessary analysis facilities to the user regardless of geographic or organizational separation between provider and consumer.

-EGI has just begun to collaborate with the Fishery and Marine Sciences community by requesting this study and also through two other Project Tasks: firstly, the integrating of iMarine Virtual Research Environments1 (the gCube/D4Science platform)2 and their data with the EGI Federated Cloud, and secondly, the go-to-market stage with the operations of the fishery and marine sciences VREs.
+EGI has just begun to collaborate with the Fishery and Marine Sciences community by requesting this study and also through two other Project Tasks: firstly, the integrating of iMarine Virtual Research Environments1 (the gCube/D4Science platform)2 and their data with the EGI Federated Cloud, and secondly, the go-to-market stage with the operations of the Fishery and Marine Sciences VREs.
 This activity allows for the development of the business proposition of EGI by augmenting the community-specific PaaS enabled by the EGI cloud platform.

 This document contributes to prepare EGI for any future engagement that could lead to the creation of future business projects.
 This document, supported by the Task NA2.3, facilitates the connection of EGI with the stakeholders by providing a clear introduction to its domains3 and peculiarities.
-Additionally, this document provides an informed analysis of data requirements and obstacles expressed by the stakeholders themselves.
+Additionally, this document provides an informed analysis of the data requirements and obstacles expressed by the stakeholders themselves.

 The approach taken for this document includes both a top-down and bottom-up analysis.
-The topdown approach consists of a market overview that gives an idea of structure and size of the sector through facts and figures.
+The topdown approach consists of a market overview that gives an idea of the structure and size of the sector through facts and figures.
 The sector is described in terms of domains and serves as a presentation to what exactly the Fishery and Marine Sciences Data Analysis Sector is about, and the respective activities/purposes.
-A Stakeholder Analysis, identifies and characterizes the stakeholders through different dimensions, this to familiarize the reader with what type of data that is managed and in which way.
-Specifically, Stakeholders are explained in terms of:
+Stakeholders are analysed, identifying and characterizing the stakeholders through different dimensions, this to familiarize the reader with what type of data is managed and in which way.
+Specifically, stakeholders are described in terms of:

-- the type of entity (public/private); - whether they are monitoring and managing organizations or exploitation companies; - the type of data used (detailed, aggregated data/statistics, reference/standard/classification data); - the role in the data value chain: owners, processors or consumers; - the activities they take forward, and the purpose and scope of the data they work with.
+- the type of entity (public/private); - whether they are monitoring and managing organizations or exploitation companies; - the type of data used (detailed, aggregated data/statistics, reference/standard/classification data); - the role held in the data value chain: owners, processors or consumers; - the activities they take forward, the purpose and scope of the data they work with.

-Additionally, stakeholders are mapped to a data value chain: one for Fishery and the other for Aquaculture, this to give a visual representation as an overview.
-Finally, Stakeholders are mapped to the two main sub-sectors: Fishery and Aquaculture, where the flow of data and information (from collection to exploitation) in three chosen domains is documented.
+Additionally, stakeholders are mapped to two data value chains: one for Fisheries and the other for Aquaculture, this to give a visual representation as an overview.
+Finally, stakeholders are mapped to the two main sub-sectors: Fisheries and Aquaculture, where the flow of data and information (from collection to exploitation) in three chosen domains is documented.